IgorBuchelnikov/ObservableComputations/README.md

 	}
 }
 ```
 In the code above we compute whether the logged in person is a hockey player.
 Expression "*loginManager.LoggedInPerson*" passed to *ContainsComputing* method is evaluated by ObservableComputations only once: when *ContainsComputing&lt;Person&gt;* class is instantiated (when ContainsComputing is called).
 If *LoggedInPerson* property changes, that change is not reflected in *isLoggedInPersonHockeyPlayer*.
-Of course, you can use more complex expression than "*loginManager.LoggedInPerson* for passing as an argument to any ObservableComputations extention method.
-As you see passing argument as non-observale of type T is ordinary way to pass argument of type T.
+Of course, you can use more complex expression than "*loginManager.LoggedInPerson* for passing as an argument to any ObservableComputations extension method.
+As you see passing argument as non-observable of type *T* is ordinary way to pass argument of type *T*.

-### Passing arguments as observables
+### Passing argument as observable

 In the previous section, we assumed that our application does not support logging out (and subsequent logging in), so that the *LoginManager.LoggedInPerson* property changes.
 Let us add logging out to our application:
 ```csharp